 Newbie Prepper also recommends that you should get about two weeks’ worth of food at a time.
 You can work your way up to up to a year’s worth of food after a few shopping trips.
 Keeping your purchases under control ensures you will have a better chance at stockpiling foods properly.
 You’ll also avoid drawing attention to yourself to where others might try and ask for some of what you have at home.

 In summary, it should be safe for you to stockpile foods without breaking the law.
-You will need to watch for how you acquire those foods and that you are responsible in figuring out what you should purchase and store.
+You will need to watch for how you acquire those foods and that you are responsible for figuring out what you should purchase and store.
 Planning your stockpile is critical for ensuring you will stay protected during even the worst emergencies.

 United States Department of Homeland Security